Gaza war protests in the United States: Universities

 After Bret Gustafson, a Washu professor, posted online in support of a protest outside of the home of the president of AIPAC, the university stated that Gustafson's views do not reflect the university's, and that they would not tolerate "discrimination, harassment or threatening behavior".
 Jairo Fúnez-Flores, a professor at Texas Tech University, was suspended for his social media posts related to the conflict.
 Michel DeGraff, a professor of linguistics at the Massachusetts Institute of Technology was issued formal reprimands and denied a pay raise after he proposed to teach a course on language used to describe the Israeli-Palestinian conflict.
 Maura Finkelstein at Muhlenberg College was fired for reposting a post by Remi Kanazi on Instagram.

-Elizabeth Magill, the president of the University of Pennsylvania, resigned on December 9 following congressional testimony in which she asserted that the question of whether calls for an "intifada" or uses of the phrase "from the river to the sea" violate the university's code of conduct is a "context-dependent decision".
+Elizabeth Magill, the president of the University of Pennsylvania, resigned on December 9 following congressional testimony in which she said that the question of whether calls for an "intifada" or uses of the phrase "from the river to the sea" violate the university's code of conduct is a "context-dependent decision".
 In January 2024, Indiana University fired Abdulkader Sinno, a tenured political science professor, in response to political pressure from the state's Republican legislators.
 Students at Northwestern University faced criminal charges for publishing a pro-Palestinian parody newspaper under a law originally used to combat the Ku Klux Klan.
 The New York chapter of the ACLU told Columbia University that the university must reinstate its chapters of Jewish Voice for Peace and Students for Justice in Palestine or face a legal challenge for First Amendment violations.
 On March 12, the New York Civil Liberties Union and Palestine Legal sued Columbia University for banning the groups.

 Students in the United States have reported fears of losing future job opportunities for engaging in protests against military action in Gaza.
 By April 2024, hundreds of students had been arrested, suspended, put on probation, and expelled, including 50 students who had been arrested at Barnard.
 In June 2024, legislators in Pennsylvania introduced a bill that would block state funding for any college or university that divests from "commercial financial activity in Israel", unless it were for poor investment performance.
 In October 2024, the ACLU, Amnesty International, and Human Rights Watch wrote a joint statement warning that law enforcement on 20 U.S. college campuses had used potentially excessive force against pro-Palestinian protestors, in violation of international law.

 In October 2025, Kent Syverud, the chancellor of Syracuse University, stated that the protests on campus seemed to have been encouraged by Iran.
-He emphasized that, although there was an initially welcoming atmosphere for both pro-Israel and pro-Palestinian activities during the early months of October 2023, a noticeable shift occurred later.
-Syverud expressed his belief that Iran played a significant role in fostering the demonstrations, pointing out that there was little to no involvement from the university's own students in the protests.
+He said that, although there was an initially welcoming atmosphere for both pro-Israel and pro-Palestinian activities during the early months of October 2023, a noticeable shift occurred later.
+Syverud expressed his belief that Iran played a significant role in fostering the demonstrations, saying out that there was little to no involvement from the university's own students in the protests.